 A symbiotic relationship between species may be beneficial to both species, making it mutualistic.
 Relationships between species that do not benefit both members, but do not harm either one, are commensal.
-When one species is harmed by the other, the symbiosis is parasitic.
-Rhinoceroses experience both kinds of relationship.
+When one species harms the other, the symbiosis is parasitic.
+Rhinoceroses experience notable examples of both mutualistic and parasitic relationships.
 Their digestion depends on microflora in the gut, for example.
 Also, they attract insect parasites, which in turn attract birds who eat the insects.
-The rhinoceros enjoys relief from the insects, and the birds enjoy a meal, but the relationships are not always so simple.
+The rhinoceros enjoys relief from the insects, while the birds enjoy a meal, but the relationships are not always so clear-cut.

 Mutualistic Relationships in a Rhino's Gut

-Rhinoceroses are ungulates -- hooved animals with digestive systems similar to horses and elephants.
+Rhinoceroses are ungulates: hoofed animals with digestive systems similar to horses and elephants.
 They eat tough plant matter but are not able to digest the cellulose their food contains.
-They rely on microflora that are able to digest this material, releasing nutrients like fatty acids that the host animal can absorb and use for energy.
+They rely on microflora that are able to digest this material, releasing nutrients like fatty acids that the host animal can absorb and use for energy – an example of mutualism.
 The hosts don't ruminate like cattle; the microflora work in the host's hindgut.
-Studies of white rhino dung have found bacteria called Firmicutes and Bacteroidetes dominating the microflora living in the rhino gut, along with many other unclassified bacteria.
+Studies of white rhino dung show bacteria of the phyla Firmicutes and Bacteroidetes dominating the microflora living in the rhino gut, along with many other unclassified bacteria.

 A Symbiotic, but Parasitic, Relationship in a Rhino's Gut

 The rhinoceros bot fly (Gyrostigma rhinocerontis) lives exclusively in the digestive tracts of both white and black rhinoceroses.
 The adults, which are the largest flies in Africa, lay their eggs on the skin of rhinos, and the larvae burrow into the rhino's stomach, where they attach and live through larval stages called "instars."